edmundpf/nuxt_express_jwt_crud/README.md

 	$ npm start
 	```
 	* The credentials for the web app will be the credentials you added with the `/signup` endpoint earlier during backend configuration
-	* The JSON Web Token has a 24 hour inactivity timeout until you will be logged off the web app\
+	* The JSON Web Token has a 24 hour inactivity timeout until you will be logged off the web app
-## TO-DO
-* Add insert functionality
-* Add delete functionality
-* Add edit functionality
-* Add copy functionality